ROCm/half/README.txt

 rely on proper floating point exceptions, it is recommended to explicitly perform computations using the builtin floating point types to be on the safe side.
-In the same way, if you really need to rely on a particular rounding behaviour other than round-toward-zero, it is recommended to use single-precision computations and explicitly convert the result to half-precision using 'half_cast' and specifying the required rounding mode.
+In the same way, if you really need to rely on a particular rounding behaviour, it is recommended to use single-precision computations and explicitly convert the result to half-precision using 'half_cast' and specifying the desired rounding mode.
 But those are really considered expert-scenarios rarely encountered in practice, since actually working with half-precision usually comes with a certain tolerance/ignorance of exactness considerations.

 CREDITS AND CONTACT